How to Visit Romanian Villages and more Great Travel Photos

 Maybe they were coming to talk to us.
 Nicolae didn’t want to find out.
 He didn’t mean to hang around and told me to get into the car.
 We moved on.

-Maybe the car had attracted them, something happened and made them come towards us.
+Maybe the car had attracted them, something had happened, and made them come towards us.

 I will never know what they wanted.
 My photos are blurred because I didn’t have permission to take their pictures.

 I think after taking my pictures of the horses and sheep, they thought I was a ‘gawker.’
-I wouldn’t like me if I was them.
-Later Nicolae told me he had been kidding; these weren’t Gypsies, this was just the suburbs.
+I wouldn’t like me if I were them.
+Later, Nicolae told me he had been kidding; these weren’t Romi, this was just the suburbs.
 I’m gullible.

 Travel tip: Don’t fall for all the stories you hear when you are going.
-Sometimes your guide is maybe having fun.
+Sometimes your guide may be having fun.

 Time to get moving

 I was a ‘gawker’ at the people in the suburbs.
 I didn’t like that.
-Being a ‘gawker’ doesn’t give me a good feeling inside.
+Being a ‘gawker’ doesn’t feel good.
 My stomach was turning over.
 It was time to move on.
 Further down the road, we saw farmers who still use traditional farming methods.
 The farmers aren’t allowed to use the roads for their carts and donkeys.
 But they don’t follow the law.
 After all, who is going to give a ticket to them out here?

 We saw a woman working.
 She loved posing!
 She was jubilant!
 And happy to have her photo taken.